fraterrisus/walkthroughs/bards-tale-1/index.md

 * [4S 2E 2S 1W, Rakhir St.] **Thief Temple**, the nearest temple, where you pay to have HP restored.
 * [4S 2E 6S 1E, Rakhir St.] **Scarlet Bard**, the nearest tavern, where your Bard can pay to recover his ability to play songs.

 Garth's and the Review Board are only open during the day.
 Temples and taverns are open all night. *But*!
 Don't go near the Scarlet Bard yet because there's a Samurai Statue in the way.
 The Samurai is worth around 170 XP per character but does up to 20 damage and tends not to drop very much gold — it's a risk I don't recommend taking until you're already level 2 and have gathered enough gold to buy your next spell level.
 (If you need a tavern because you have a Bard in your party, there's another one 1S of the Review Board.)

 Your first stop needs to be Garth's to buy the package listed above; again, consider the Tower Shield and/or Scale Armor if you have enough cash for the upgrades.
 Don't buy anything more powerful than a Staff ($20, 1–8) unless you can afford a Halberd ($200, 1–16).
 The War Axe ($70, 2–8) and Broadsword ($80, 2–8) aren't really any better than a Staff.
-And all of this might turn up in post-combat loot, anyway.
+Hopefully, some or all of this will start turning up in post-combat loot.

 My strategy for surviving Level 1 looks like this: Walk from the Guild to the Thief Temple.
 If you've spent some Spell Points, hang out in the sunshine while they [regenerate](#managing-spell-points).
 Otherwise you can scout through the nearby houses to try to trigger fights.
 Fight a battle.
 If you win and you have enough cash, go to the temple and heal yourself.
 Then immediately go back to the Guild and save all your characters.
 (Note that this helpfully resets the day clock to Early Morning, too.)
 Sell loot at Garth's as necessary and repeat.
 If it somehow gets dark out, run back to the Guild and reset the clock.

 Unfortunately, there's still a fair bit of luck involved here.
 At 1st level your characters can't really take more than two or three hits before dying, even at max HP.
 To be safe, run from anything with more than two or three enemies, always run from Barbarians (ow) and Magicians (+`OLD`, which is expensive to heal now and gets worse after 1st level), and consider running from anything else in Group II (see [Bestiary](bestiary.md)).
 Of course, running won't always work.
-When a character dies, you can either quit and reload, or if it's early enough in the character's career, make a replacement character and transfer the dead character's equipment to them.
-(Bonus: an extra portion of starting gold that you can use to heal the rest of your party.)
-If your emulator has a save-state function, use it early and often.

 Don't be afraid to burn your Magician's SP on *M1:VOPL* to increase your fighters' damage output; the Magician isn't good for much else at this point.
 Likewise, *C1:ARFI* is like a fourth melee attack, which is crucial against larger groups.

+When a character dies, your best bet is to reload from your most recent emulator save state.
+Keep in mind the [warning](#managing-save-files) I gave you earlier: on the PC, characters in your party have $0 on disk.
+So if you kill your emulator and reload, you're likely to lose all your cash.
+Make backups of the character files, and don't be afraid to drop a dead character and roll up a new one.
+As a bonus, you'll get an extra portion of starting gold, and you can always transfer the equipment from the dead character to the new one.

 If you draw more Gnomes and Kobolds and fewer Barbarians and Nomads, you have a chance at keeping your party alive for a while.
 If you cheated for more money and more AC, your chances go up a bit.
 Regardless, this part of the game is literally a grind; if this isn't your first rodeo, it'll probably take you a couple of hours to hit level 2.
 You'll probably die and reload a bunch.
 But you *will* get there, I promise.

 To be fair, 2nd level doesn't actually do all that much for you in terms of ability, but the extra HP and SP are very, very welcome and will significantly increase your chances of survival.
 My party members tend not to die if they make it that far, although I do play pretty conservatively.

 A wonderful thing happens when you hit 3rd level: your casters get spell level 2 — which, by the way, costs $1,000 per mage, so I hope you've been saving up.
 But it comes with *C2:WOHL*, your first healing spell.
 This helps a lot; now instead of spending money on healing you can cast spells to recover HP.
 Unfortunately, *C2:WOHL* is extremely slow (2–8 HP per cast) which means you're pretty much going to drain all your SP after every battle.
-If you're on the Apple, you can now [cheat for SP recovery](#managing-spell-points), which means your healing is now *free* if rather time-consuming.
+If you're on the Apple, you can now [cheat for SP recovery](#managing-spell-points), which means your healing is now free, if rather time-consuming.
 Otherwise, you're going to continue needing to pay for healing for a while.

 Once you get into a comfortable rhythm, feel free to explore the city; the other point of interest I didn't already mention is Roscoe's Energy Emporium, who will sell you Spell Points (at $15 per).
 At some point you'll have enough money to start patronizing him; when you do, he's just NW of the Gran Plaz.
 Roscoe's open all night, too.

 You should grind some more until you can get to 5th level.
 You can probably handle some combats at night; the fights get harder (watch out for Group III spell casters) and show up more frequently, but the [rewards](#dungeon-difficulty) are also greater.
 Mithril Swords (1–8, +1) might sound good and sell for more than a Halberd, but they still only do half as much damage.
 I recommend sticking to Halberds for your fighters for now.
 If you have a Hunter, it's kind of a toss-up whether they're better off doing more damage against weak creatures (Halberd) or hitting more often for the chance to score a critical hit (Mithril Sword).

 If you want to gather XP as fast as possible and are willing to accept low gold payouts to do it, try fighting statues: the Samurai Statue on Rakhir Street goes down pretty easy if you strike first, and if you're really feeling your oats, walk around to Harkyn's Castle and fight off the other Statues.
 (Maybe skip the Grey Dragon.)
 However, if you go down into the Wine Cellar you're likely to have your ass handed to you on a platter — all of the fights in Skara Brae only have one group of monsters, but once you hit a dungeon you can draw four groups at once.

 ### The Wine Cellar and The Sewers

 Character level 5 comes with spell level 3.
 At this point, as all long-time players of *Dungeons & Dragons* will tell you, your mages are capable of casting group-zap spells for the first time. *M3:STFL* does more damage than *C3:WAST* and your Conjurers will probably still be spending most of their SP on *C2:WOHL*, but the ability to bust out spell damage against groups of Barbarians is priceless at this point.
 Also don't overlook *M3:MYSH*, which grants +2 AC to everyone in the party.

 A good measure of whether you're ready for the Wine Cellar is how much cash you've collected.
 If you didn't have any trouble paying for 3rd level spells *and* you've already bought everything you can buy from Garth to outfit your party, you're probably ready for the Wine Cellar.
 At that point you should be walking over most encounters in Skara Brae and no longer feel the need to run to a Temple as soon as you get out of a fight.

 In fact, the monsters in the Wine Cellar are the same as the ones in Skara Brae during the day, but they come in larger (and multiple) groups and there's no Temples down there to run to.
 So you're going to have to think a little harder about managing your resources and making sure you've got enough to get back to the relative safety of the city.
 One way to give yourself a boost is to run over to Roscoe's, cast *C3:LERE* and *M3:MYSH* (and *C4:INWO*, once you have it), duck inside and pay for SP regeneration, then run over to the Wine Cellar as fast as you can.

 To find the Wine Cellar, head south from the Guild until you hit the Samurai Statue.
 The Scarlet Bard is just 1S of there; step up to the bar and `(O)rder` a glass of `(W)ine`.
 He'll charge you $3 and send you down into the cellar to get some yourself — frankly, if I was him, I wouldn't go down here either.
 This place is a *mess*.
 Oh, by the way, I hope you brought a light source with you...

 #### Wine Cellar